GoogleCloudPlatform/compute-cassandra-python/README.md

 Google Compute Engine service.
 It also assumes you have installed [`gcutil`](https://developers.google.com/compute/docs/gcutil/), the command-line utility used to manage Google Compute Engine resources.
-Lastly, you will need a system with [`python`](http://www.python.org/) installed if you would like to use the provided scripts for deploying the example cluster.
+Lastly, you will need a system with [`python`](http://www.python.org/) (at least 2.7) installed if you would like to use the provided scripts for deploying the example cluster.

 ### A note about Java